Pormpuraaw, Queensland: Utilities

 Electricity is supplied by a generator.
 Electricity is paid up front via the use of power cards which are purchased from the Coffee Shop and Australia Post Post Office.
 Power is very expensive with an average cost of A$40 to A$45 per week when running air conditioners.

 Town water is supplied by a bore and pumped into tanks.
 The water is of reasonable quality and high in minerals which gives it a strong flavour.
 Both police residences have rain water tanks that are suitable for drinking.
 Water pressure from both water sources is low.

 Sewage is by pumping stations to settling ponds.

 Facilities

 The Pormpuraaw Aboriginal Shire Council operates the Thaayorre-Munkan Library located at Thaayorre-Munkan Library and Arts and Crafts Gallery, Pormpuraaw Street, Pormpuraaw.

-There is a women's refuge called Pormpur Paanthu, meaning "women's house",which was established in 1991/1992 after cousins Myrtle Foote and May Ballie lobbied the council, having been taking in female victims of domestic violence into their homes for some time previously.
+There is a women's refuge called Pormpur Paanthu, meaning "women's house", which was established in 1991/1992 after cousins Myrtle Foote and May Ballie lobbied the council, having been taking in female victims of domestic violence into their homes for some time previously.
 In October 2020 the two women won the Local Government Association of Queensland's inaugural Alison Woolla Memorial Award.
 The award was named after Wik woman Alison Woolla, first female mayor of Aurukun.

+St Mary and St Edward Anglican Church is at 175 Matpi Street (14.899888°S 141.619°E).

+There is a barge/boat ramp on the north bank of the Chapman River (14.9174°S 141.6219°E).
+It is managed by the Pormpuraaw Aboriginal Shire Council.